Customer Service: 503-823-7770

 GENERAL INFORMATION: 503-823-7404

 The City of Portland is migrating to a new website in 2020.
 Learn more about this change at https://beta.portland.gov/powr.
 As part of this process, the way we post reports and documents may change.
 Contact Katy Asher with concerns or questions: 503-865-6054, email@example.com.

 2009 Mt.
 Tabor Historic Structures Report – A conditions analysis, management plan outline, and cost estimates made in 2009 regarding the historic resources in the historic reservoir district on Mt.
 Tabor.

-City Council Land Use Decision and Findings in the land use case LU14-218444 HR EN –After three hearings and more than 70 days of deliberation, the hard working volunteers of the Historic Landmarks Commission issued requirements to be placed on PWB during the disconnect of the Mt.
+City Council Land Use Decision and Findings in the land use case LU14-218444 HR EN – After three hearings and more than 70 days of deliberation, the hard-working volunteers of the Historic Landmarks Commission issued requirements to be placed on the Water Bureau during the disconnect of the Mt.
 Tabor historic reservoirs.
 These findings were later appealed in a contentious case that went before City Council.
 Resolution #37146 was part of the settlement to this case.
 The second part was the conditions of approval in the final land use decision.

 National Register of Historic Places, Mt.
-Tabor Park district registration - The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
-After a lengthy research, writing, and review process lead by Portland citizens, the historic Mt.
-Tabor Park was welcomed to the list in Sept 2004.
+Tabor Park district registration – The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
+After a lengthy research, writing, and review process lead by community members, the historic Mt.
+Tabor Park was added to the list in Sept.
+2004.

-Joint PWB/ community reports to Council regarding items in Resolution #37146 – these are semiannual reports to City council covering the status of the two projects and the work by the two main parties to the agreement and are expected to continue through 2020 or completion of the work.
+Joint Water Bureau/community reports to Council regarding items in Resolution #37146 – These are semiannual reports to City Council covering the status of the two projects and the work by the two main parties to the agreement and are expected to continue through 2020 or completion of the work.
 The links to the reports completed to date are below.